muyun/dev.kbs/note.md

       + [Earlyname](https://tinyprojects.dev/projects/earlyname)

+#### 2020-08-06
+* issues
+  - fix the markdown format issues
+  to achieve the same with ones from newblog

+  - code highlighting

+* learning
+  - python
+  - react
+  - SCSS

 #### 2020-03-19

 * issues
-  + the Code/math display on web
+  - the Code/math display on web
       + jupyter function  ?  - NO, but this is a good way to show the coding result

       + May adjust the flatpage coding part, using markdown not ReST